Trump's global envoy faces tough Turkey visit

 Washington (CNN)Secretary of State Rex Tillerson's fledgling diplomatic skills will be put to the test as he travels to Turkey to discuss the fight against ISIS and then Belgium for a meeting of NATO foreign ministers this week.

 Tillerson's stop in Turkey Thursday will likely pose the real challenge.
-Trump's top diplomat is there, on the eve of a massive push against ISIS' Syrian stronghold Raqaa, to persuade Ankara that its sworn enemy -- the Kurds -- are critical partners in the effort to defeat the terror organization.
+Trump's top diplomat is there, on the eve of a massive push against ISIS' Syrian stronghold Raqqa, to persuade Ankara that its sworn enemy -- the Kurds -- are critical partners in the effort to defeat the terror organization.

 In Brussels, Tillerson will reprise the Trump administration's refrain that it's "essential" NATO partners boost their defense spending and do more to fight terrorism.
 He's also likely to reaffirm the US commitment to Europe and NATO, something some allies privately have their doubts about.